Francisobiagwu/MarkdownCheatsheet/README.md

 # MarkdownCheatsheet
- A cheatsheet of Markdown code for GitHub ReadMe files
+ A Cheatsheet of Markdown code commands for GitHub ReadMe files.